barbazul/1kfa/mod_guide_gm.md

  * Describe how all of those opponents team up on one of the player's characters, and call for one Defy Danger flip.
-   (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 green tokens)
+   (move the "danger" spotlight fairly, but also try to put pressure on any players with more than 3 unspent experience points)
  * Failing the Defy Danger flip results in the player's character suffering the opponents' attack.
 You can calculate attack power thusly:
       * ✗ : one attack power die from the lead attacker,